The ukulele is back as a popular instrument

 Sheena Gopal is a junior at Bryn Mawr college.
 She has been playing the Ukulele for two years now.
 After a busy day filled with homework and classes, she likes to sit on her bed, relax and strum the ukulele.
 She started playing this instrument after her friend taught her a few chords.
 She liked it so much that she decided to teach herself more.

 “It is so easy to play that I have taught myself a lot of songs just through Youtube”, says Gopal.
 Most people find it easy to learn the simple four-stringed instrument.
-Unlike violins or pianos, ukuleles are inexpensive to buy index_ukuleletoo; you could buy a good one for anything from $20 to $100.
+Unlike violins or pianos, ukuleles are inexpensive to buy too; you could buy a good one for anything from $20 to $100.
 Since the instrument is so easy to learn, there is no added cost for lessons.
 It might just become the new favorite for parents.

 Hannah Nacheman, another junior, agrees that the ukulele is intuitive and easy to play.
 She thinks that it is a “fun” instrument and plays it whenever she needs a “break” from schoolwork.
 The portability of the instrument and the ease of handling are what makes it a favorite with her.
 Both Nacheman and Gopal have friends who also play the instrument because of the low cost of buying one and learning to play it.
 “Fun, cheaper and easier than the guitar”, is how Sarina Shrestha, another student, describes it.